-- 7. Label a 2.0 mL Sarstedt tube or equivalent for each patient specimen and assay control. - One IDH1 Negative Control and one IDH1 Positive Control must be processed alongside the patient specimens to be tested.
+- 7. Label a 2.0 mL tube for each patient specimen and assay control. - One IDH1 Negative Control and one IDH1 Positive Control must be processed alongside the patient specimens to be tested.

-- Resuspend mMicroparticles{DNA} by vortexing or vigorously shaking until particles are in suspension and settled particles are no longer seen on the bottom of the bottle.
-After the particles are resuspended, add 300 μL of mMicroparticles{DNA} to each tube. - 9.
+- 8. Resuspend mMicroparticles ${DNA}$ by vortexing or vigorously shaking until particles are in suspension and settled particles are no longer seen on the bottom of the bottle.
+After the particles are resuspended, add 300 μ L of mMicroparticles ${DNA}$ to each tube. - 9.
 Add 1.3 mL of mLysis{DNA} to each 2 mL tube. - 10.
 Prepare patient specimens and control. - Gently invert each patient specimen a minimum of 10 times to ensure homogeneity. - Vortex each assay control 3 times for 2 to 3 seconds before use.
 After vortexing, tap each vial on the bench to bring the liquid to the bottom of the vial. - 11.
-Add patient specimen or controls to the appropriate tubes. - For controls add 200 μL. - \cdot For blood specimens add 200 $\mu L.$ - \cdot For bone marrow aspirate specimens add 100 $\mu L.$ - 12.
+Add patient specimen or controls to the appropriate tubes. - · For controls add 200 μL. - · For blood specimens add 200 μL. - · For bone marrow aspirate specimens add 100 μL - 12.
 Invert each tube three times and vortex for 30 seconds. - 13.
 Place the tubes in the 56°C heating block for 7 ± 1 minutes. - 14.
-Remove the tubes from the heating block and vortex for 5 seconds. - 15.
-Place the tubes in the 56°C heating block for 8 \pm 1 minutes.
+Remove the tubes from the heating block and vertex for 5 seconds. - 15.
+Place the tubes in the 56°C heating block or 3 ± 1 minutes.